runtimeverification/javamop/docs/Usage.md

 using JavaMOP, along with instructions on how to solve them.

-### I get "Code size too big" error when using AspecJ Compiler, what should I do?
+### I get "Code size too big" error when using AspectJ Compiler, what should I do?

 In some extreme cases when you need to monitor classes with huge methods or the intended pointcuts are very dense in some method, you